industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure OPC UA Connector

 In this part, connection with the first two PLCs are established using the OPC UA Connector.

-Open your Management App and launch the OPC UA Connector configurator.
+Go to the *Industrial Edge Management UI > Data Connections*, select "OPC UA Connector" and launch it on the onboarded Edge Device.

-Add a new data source for PLC1 with the OPC UA connector:
+Add a new data source for PLC1 with the OPC UA connector by clicking on "Add Data Source":

 ![S7 PLC1](graphics/S7_Connector_PLC1.png)